 Many submitters noted their support for the measures in the draft plan.
 However many supporters sought that the plan go further in a few common areas.
 Submitters also made suggestions as to how they believed the plan could be amended or improved.

-The following sets out the common or significant issues raised by submitters and the officer comments in response.
+The following sections set out the key issues identified by submitters and the officer comment in response.